Understanding Customer Churn

 0-customer won’t unsubscribe

-Note-For output variables which are not binary,they can be transformed into categorical or ordinal categories
+Note - For output variables that are not binary, they can be transformed into categorical or ordinal categories